 The one option that is on the styling tab that isn’t duplicated in the customizer is the Custom CSS box.
 You can enter any custom CSS snippets you have there instead of editing the theme itself.

-The home page content comes from widgets.
-These can be added by going to the Appearance section and selecting “Widgets.”
-The home page has two separate widget areas or “sidebars.”
+The homepage content comes from widgets.
+These can be added by going to the Appearance section and selecting “Widgets,” or by navigating to Appearance > Customize > Widgets.
+The homepage has two separate widget areas or “sidebars.”
 The one next to the slideshow is called “Home Top” and it is intended to have one or two widgets in it.

 The second one is labeled “Home Bottom.”
 It is unique because some widgets here can exist as “bar” which spans the width of the site.
 Those widget are: